alienshe/FEF-community-sequencing/Read filtering clustering and BLAST search.md

 The consensus sequences input as query sequences to BLAST+ using the blastn function, and the UNITE fungal ITS database as the database.
 Output format 6 was specified and the minimum E-value was set to 1e-100.

-The output tables from blastn, along with the uclust-like output table from the clustering step were used as input for anlysis with phyloseq in R.
+The output tables from blastn, along with the uclust-like output table from the clustering step were used as input for anlysis with phyloseq in R, which can be seen in the sequencing_analysis files in this repo.